 Until the bonds are paid, we will maintain a paying agent and a registrar in New York City.
-We have initially appointed JPMorgan Chase Bank to serve as our paying agent.
+We have initially appointed JPMorgan Chase Bank, N.A. to serve as our paying agent.

-In addition, we will maintain a paying agent and a transfer agent in Luxembourg so long as any of the bonds are listed on the Luxembourg Stock Exchange and the rules of the Luxembourg Stock Exchange so require.
+We will apply to admit the bonds for trading on the EuroMTF, the alternative market of the Luxembourg Stock Exchange In addition, we will maintain a paying agent and a transfer agent in Luxembourg so long as any of the bonds are admitted to trading on the EuroMTF and the rules of the EuroMTF so require.
 We have initially appointed J.P.
 Morgan Bank Luxembourg S.A. to serve as our Luxembourg paying agent and transfer agent.